0xDRRB/mctcli/README.md

 # MCTcli
 A simple (for now) tool inspired by [MIFARE Classic Tool](https://github.com/ikarus23/MifareClassicTool) (Android) but in command-line (and written in C).
-It's a tool to try to access the content of a MIFARE Classic tag (1K/S50 or 4K/S70) using [libFreeFare](https://github.com/nfc-tools/libfreefare), [libNFC](https://github.com/nfc-tools/libnfc) and a device supported by libNFC (tested with ACR122U, ASK/LoGO, SCL3711 and PN532-over-USBserial).
+It's a tool to try to access the content of a MIFARE Classic tag (1K/S50 or 4K/S70) using [libfreefare](https://github.com/nfc-tools/libfreefare), [libNFC](https://github.com/nfc-tools/libnfc) and a device supported by libNFC (tested with ACR122U, ASK/LoGO, SCL3711 and PN532-over-USBserial).

 At this time `mctcli` can:
-- try all keys in a dictionary (`keys.txt` by default, or use `-k file` with one of [those](https://github.com/RfidResearchGroup/proxmark3/tree/master/client/dictionaries))
+- try all keys in a dictionary (`~/mctcli_keys.dic`, `./mctcli_keys.dic` or `/usr/share/mctcli/mctcli_keys.dic` by default (lookup done in this order), or use `-k file` with one of [those](https://github.com/RfidResearchGroup/proxmark3/tree/master/client/dictionaries))
 - display keymap with permissions
 - read and display tag content (with colors !)
+- support libfreefare 0.4.0 (with `make OLDLIB=yes`) or current GitHub version (default)
+- be built with system wide keyfile at specific location (with `make SYSKEYFILE=/path/to/keyfile`, default is `/usr/share/mctcli/mctcli_keys.dic`)

 `mctcli` will, one day (perhaps):
 - save dumps to files